Your guide to registrations for international transport

 Clearing agent (customs broker) registration

-A clearing agent, also referred to as a customs broker, may submit an import or export declaration to SARS customs on behalf of another entity who is the importer or exporter on record.
+A clearing agent, also referred to as a customs broker, may submit an import or export declaration to SARS customs on behalf of another entity that is the importer or exporter on record.

 This registration requires annual renewal.